turingschool/curriculum-site/module1/lessons/ruby_object_model_poly.md

 # The Lookup Chain and Polymorphism

 In programming, polymorphism lets us use the same method or property in different classes or objects.
-Each class or object can have its own special version of a method through a process called **method overriding**.
+Each class or object can have its own special version of a method through a process called **method overriding**, where a local definition of a method overrides the same method from the parent class.

 <section class="note">

 ### Note

-Another form of polymorphism is **method overloading** which allows you to create multiple versions of the same method, each with different parameters.
-Neither Ruby or JavaScript support method overloading.
+Another form of polymorphism is **method overloading**, which allows you to create multiple versions of the same method, each with different parameters.
+Contrary to method overriding, an overloaded method can live in the same class.
+Neither Ruby nor JavaScript support method overloading.

 </section>